metzger100/avnav/Readme.md

 # 🧭 **AVNav – Open-Source Chartplotter & Boat Data Server with Web App**

----

-## What is AVNav and why is it important?

-**AVNav** is a free, open-source navigation software designed for recreational boaters to run on small computers like the Raspberry Pi, as well as on PCs and Android devices.
-Like other chartplotter applications, AVNav displays nautical charts and marks the boat’s GPS position, but it goes further – it acts as a **“navigation server”** that collects and multiplexes data from various onboard sources (GPS, AIS, wind, depth, etc.) and serves a full-featured web application for charting and instrumentation.
-This server–client design means you can access your boat’s navigation dashboard from **any device with a modern web browser**, be it a cockpit tablet, a phone, or a laptop, all connected via Wi-Fi.
-AVNav is optimized for touchscreens and allows customizable layouts to fit different screen sizes and user preferences.

-* **For Users (Boaters):** AVNav makes it easy to set up a **modern chartplotter and instrument panel** without proprietary hardware.
-Install it on a Raspberry Pi or other computer, connect your NMEA0183 sensors (GPS, AIS, log, depth, wind, etc.) via USB, serial, Bluetooth, or network, and AVNav will automatically detect them and start logging data.
-The system can create its own onboard Wi-Fi hotspot, so crew devices can connect to view live charts, GPS position, AIS targets, and instrument readouts in any web browser – no additional apps required.
-It supports **waypoints, routes, tracks, anchor watch alarms, AIS collision warnings**, and more out of the box.
-Because AVNav runs headless (no full desktop needed), it’s lightweight in power usage and ideal for 24/7 operation on a boat’s batteries.

-* **For Developers:** AVNav provides an open, modular platform to build upon.
-Its backend is written in Python for easy extensibility, and it features a plugin system that lets you add new data sources or outputs (for example, integrating NMEA2000 data via a **canboat** plugin for AIS/transducer data).
-The frontend is a modern JavaScript (React) web application, so developers can create custom UI components or tweak the styling (e.g. custom CSS for new instrument displays).
-The project’s code is well-organized into logical components, and clear documentation (both in-code and in the `docs/` folder) helps newcomers navigate the architecture.
-AVNav’s goal is to be **easy to modify and integrate** – whether you want to add a new sensor input, support a new chart format, or enhance the user interface, the framework is in place to do so without having to rewrite core systems.

-**AVNav** is an important piece of the open-source boating ecosystem because it enables a powerful yet **independent navigation setup**.
-Boaters are not locked into proprietary chartplotters – with AVNav they can use affordable hardware and open charts, while preserving flexibility to customize and extend.
-By bridging the gap between traditional **desktop plotter apps** and modern **web-based interfaces**, AVNav offers the best of both: a full-featured navigation system that you can access from anywhere on board (or even remotely), with the transparency and adaptability of open-source software.
-This makes onboard digitalization more accessible, affordable, and community-driven.

----

 ## 💾 Basic Project Overview

 **AVNav’s Workflow and Features:** After installing AVNav (e.g. on a Raspberry Pi using the provided image or on Windows via the installer), the software runs as a background service (the “nav server”).
 In a typical setup, the Raspberry Pi creates a Wi-Fi hotspot on the boat, allowing tablets or laptops to connect.
 Users then simply open a browser to the AVNav web UI.
 A setup like this enables multiple displays – for instance, one tablet can show the chart plot with AIS targets, while another shows a custom instrument dashboard – all powered by the same AVNav server.
 AVNav can also serve as a pure **NMEA data hub**: it takes NMEA 0183 inputs (from serial, TCP/UDP, Bluetooth, etc.) and redistributes them to other apps or devices as needed (acting as a **multiplexer and Wi-Fi gateway**).
 In fact, you can use third-party navigation software (like OpenCPN or iNavX) by connecting them to AVNav’s NMEA output streams, while AVNav simultaneously feeds its own web interface – giving you flexibility in how you use the data.